 About the author

-Patrick Stanard is the Chief Mainframe Architect for Kyndryl US.
+Patrick Stanard is the Director of Enterprise Architecture for Kyndryl US.

 See more by Patrick Stanard